mfaytak/imgphon/README.md

 ### Installing dependencies
 The following dependencies, among others, are required for facial feature extraction using the functions and classes in `imgphon/imgphon`: `opencv3`, `imutils`, and `dlib`.
 The dependencies for `dlib` are especially large and complex.
 We have used the installation instructions for dlib on Unix-type systems at bit.ly/2HEhCQP with some success.
 The instructions provided at `davisking/dlib` may also help.

+### Demos
+A demonstration of lip shape extraction and dimensionality reduction can be found in **lip-demo.ipynb**.
+A demonstration of some tools for extracting and processing ultrasound video frames from the Telemed EchoBlaster's binary outputs can be found in **echob-data-demo.ipynb**.
+Use of these extracted features for analysis coming soon.

 ### Usage
 *Coming soon*

-### Demo
-A demonstration of lip shape extraction and dimensionality reduction can be found in lip-demo.ipynb.
-Use of these extracted features for analysis coming soon.